 Step 1: Determine Your Company Goals

 The first goal you should consider is how many referrals you would like to receive from each employee.
-Setting realistic expectations will ensure that everyone is working together toward the same goal.
+Setting realistic expectations will ensure that everyone is working toward the same goal.

 Knowing what you want to achieve is key to developing an employee referral program that fits your needs.
 Here are some common outcomes you should expect: